TrelisResearch/arc-agi-2025/experimental/diffusion/notes.md

 PYTHONUNBUFFERED=1 uv run experimental/diffusion/pipeline.py --config experimental/diffusion/configs/smol_config_aa1.json > smol-v3-reverted.log 2>&1 ; \
 PYTHONUNBUFFERED=1 uv run experimental/diffusion/pipeline.py --config experimental/diffusion/configs/mediom_config.json > mediom-v3-reverted.log 2>&1' &
 ```
+smol scores 16.1% maj. roughly in line with the previous score.
+mediom scores 0.83% with maj., which is quite a bit lower than 2.5% on v3.
+Seems a bit odd, and could be that ema is scoring lower?

+re-test with `no-ema`: 0.8% as well.

 ```bash
 nohup bash -c 'PYTHONUNBUFFERED=1 uv run experimental/diffusion/pipeline.py --config experimental/diffusion/configs/smol_config_lora.json > smol-v3-reverted-lora.log 2>&1' &
 ```
+Scores 0.83% with majority vote.
+Training is stable.
+Was trained for 8k steps.

 #### Add evaluations during training so we can chart progress.
 - We can now configure how often to run evaluations, and see that progress in wandb.